tlvaldepena/vectorsurv.org/_docs/service-visit/service-visit-manage.md

 ### Filter By:

 - **Recent**: See most recently created records.
-The "Show Me" filed allows you to choose the most recent 5 to 100 records.
+The "Show Me" field allows you to choose the most recent 5 to 100 records.

 - **Date**: Select a custom timeframe to search for records.
 Choose the appropriate values using the start and end datepickers.
 You can type a date value in the format set under Account Preferences or pick a date using the datepicker UI.
 The # column on the left with the gray circles represent disease weeks.
 Clicking on a disease week number will autopopulate the start/end inputs with the appropriate values for that disease week.